 Not every adult gets that here.
 There are those that work construction for 10 hours a day every day of the week and they receive 2,000 baht (66 dollars) a month for their labor.
 They sweat outside under Thailand’s blazing sun and in the unbearable humidity every single day building homes for rich Thais just to be able to survive.

 All around the world are people that are having a tough time of life.
 Some more than others.
 The meaning of life appears to be survival for a lot of people.

 For myself… life isn’t that difficult.
 I feel like a winner in the game of life.
 I know that because I’ve continually pulled myself out of holes and accomplished whatever was necessary to get back to “good times”.
-I have that confidence about myself.
-I have the skills, the education, and the unsinkable attitude.
-I have a well rounded view of reality… Life sucks sometimes, and other times I’m doing everything I can to keep the suck in the background.
+I have that confidence in myself.
+I have the skills, education, and the unsinkable attitude.
+I have a well-rounded view of reality… Life sucks sometimes, and other times I’m doing everything I can to keep the suck in the background.